-The drinking quality of the water from taps in Thailand, is poor at best.
-And if you’re a bit health-conscious you’ll want to know better than to drink water from the taps.
+The drinking quality of the water from taps in Thailand is poor at best.
+And if you are anyway health-conscious you should know better not to drink water from the taps in Thailand.

-Don’t be Afraid To Try All The Thai Food
+Do Not Be Afraid To Try Thai Food

-7-Eleven’s seem to be everywhere and open 24 hours.
+7 Eleven’s seem to be everywhere and are open 24 hours.

-ALWAYS make sure they use the meter.
-A lot of taxi’s will not use the meter in an effort to charge more.
-A short taxi ride shouldn’t be more than 100-150 baht.
+Always make sure they use the meter.
+A lot of taxis will not use the meter in an effort to charge more.
+A short taxi ride should not be more than 100 to 150 baht.

-Don’t even get into the taxi unless you agree on a metered trip.
+Do not even get into the taxi unless you agree to a metered trip.
 If he says no, just shut the door and wave down another one.
 You will be better off this way.

-Wherever place you visit in Thailand, there will always find a local market.
-You will found vegetables, fruits, animals and fish as well fake sunglasses and fake clothes.
+Wherever place you visit in Thailand, there will always be a local market to visit.
+You will find vegetables, fruits, animals, and fish as well fake sunglasses and fake clothes at the markets.

 In crowded markets, keep a good eye on your wallet.
-I kept mine in a my front pockets that was buttoned most of the time or just carried a small amount of cash.
+I kept mine in my front pockets that were buttoned most of the time or just carried a small amount of cash.

 Unless it’s someone you know, they are trying to sell you something or scam you somehow.
 It’s best to just say no and ignore them.
 They’ll leave.

-The King of Thailand is idolised and revered by everyone in Thailand, almost as a god-like symbol.
+The King of Thailand is idolized and revered by everyone in Thailand, almost as a god-like symbol.

-Thailand has some of the strictest lese majeste (injured majesty) laws in the world.
-Defaming or insulting The King is a criminal offence and you risk several years imprisonment under Thai law.
+Thailand has some of the strictest lese majeste laws in the world.
+Defaming or insulting the king is a criminal offense and you risk several years of imprisonment under Thai law.
 This applies to foreigners as well.

-You risk being arrested if you deface or even step on the currency (which has The King’s image on it).
+You risk being arrested and up to 15 years in prison if you deface or even step on the currency, which has The King’s image on it.